 Field-hunting tip

-Look in hydrothermal gold deposits country — that is the host setting where vaughanite typically forms.
+Look in hydrothermal gold deposits country, the host setting where vaughanite typically forms.
 If you start seeing realgar, cinnabar, pyrite in float, you are in the right ground.
 Field specimens usually show a grains, small masses habit, so train your eye for that shape before scanning the outcrop.